Gloria Petyarre

-Gloria Petyarre (1942–2021), also known as Gloria Pitjara was born in Utopia, Northern Territory, Australia.
+Gloria Petyarre (1942–2021), also known as Gloria Pitjara, was born in Utopia, Northern Territory, Australia.
 She was an Aboriginal Australian artist from the Anmatyerre community, just north of Alice Springs.
-One of her best known works is "Bush Medicine".
+One of her best known work groups is "Bush Medicine".

 Petyarre started as an artist in the Women's Batik Group in 1977, which was launched by the CAAMA (Central Australian Aboriginal Media Association).
 She continued her artwork through her paintings while also working with one of her six sisters, Kathleen Petyarre.

 Petyarre died on 8 June 2021 in Alice Springs.

 Career and artistic impacts

 Petyarre started her art career in the Women's Batik group and was known for Batik paint style.
 In 1999, she won the Wynne Prize with her piece Leaves at the Art Gallery of New South Wales.
 The Australian magazine Art Collector called her "one of our most collectable indigenous artists".[1]
 As of 2014, her overall career rank on the Australian indigenous art market was 13.[2]
 Her piece was known for its strokes and paint style, which furthered her career.

 She became a travelling artist after the art exhibit in 1988 that was initiated by CAAMA.
 This art exhibit was held at the E.H.
 Sherwin Gallery in Sydney.
 Petyarre then travelled around the world to display her picture story exhibition, going to Ireland, England, India, and the U.S.